 Florence experiences dozens of drunk driving accidents each year.
 Some happen at high speeds along Route 76 or Route 52, while others take place in parking lots or on side streets.
 Alcohol has many well-known side effects that make driving dangerous.
 Increased fatigue and reduced coordination are some of the most common.

 Contact Hart Law to obtain aggressive legal representation to hold an intoxicated motorist accountable.
-Drunk driving is a crime, but it’s also a civil wrong that warrants compensation.
-Our legal team understands the evidence our clients must prove to bring a successful claim, and we can explain more in a free consultation.
+Drunk driving is a crime, but it is also a civil wrong that warrants compensation.
+Our legal team understands the evidence our clients must prove to bring a successful claim, and we can explain more in a free case evaluation.

 Long-Term Impacts on Drunk Driving Victims